“Carrying a Loaded Firearm” Laws – California Penal Code 25850(a) PC

 • Whether you pose a threat to public safety

 PC 1203.4 governs California’s so called “Expungement” statute which permits someone to withdraw the courts finding of guilt, and dismiss the case, after you successfully completed your probation period.
 You’re eligible to expunge your conviction regardless of whether it was a felony or misdemeanor.
 However, certain limitations apply when obtaining this remedy – for example, your sentence cannot have resulted in a state prison term.
 For more information about expunging your record, contact the Law Offices of John D. Rogers.

-If you’ve been arrested or charged with carrying a loaded firearm under PC 25850(a), contact Firearms Defense Lawyer John Rogers at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested or charged with carrying a loaded firearm under PC 25850(a), contact an experienced Newport Beach criminal defense lawyer at the Law Offices of John D. Rogers to schedule a free confidential consultation concerning your rights and defenses.